burhanrashid52/PhotoEditor/README.md

 PhotoEditor [v.1.0.0](https://github.com/burhanrashid52/PhotoEditor/releases/tag/v.1.0.0) is a migration to androidX and dropping the support of older support library.
 There are no API changes.
 If you find any issue migrating to v.1.0.0 , please follow this [Guide](https://developer.android.com/jetpack/androidx/migrate).
 If you still facing the issue than you can always rollback to [v.0.4.0](https://github.com/burhanrashid52/PhotoEditor/releases/tag/v.0.4.0).
 Any fix in PR are Welcome :)

 ### Kotlin
 PhotoEditor [v.2.0.0](https://github.com/burhanrashid52/PhotoEditor/releases/tag/v.2.0.0) is fully migrated to Kotlin.
-You can use [v.1.5.1](https://github.com/burhanrashid52/PhotoEditor/releases/tag/v.1.5.1) for Java version.
-There is no breaking API changes in these two version.
+You can use [v.1.5.1](https://github.com/burhanrashid52/PhotoEditor/releases/tag/v.1.5.1) for the Java version.
+There are no breaking API changes in these two versions.

 ## Setting up the View
 First we need to add `PhotoEditorView` in our xml layout